CodeLikeAGirl18/compSys-e2019-pub/coursedescription.md

  * Mondays at 13-15 in St. UP1
  * Wednesdays at 10-12 in St. UP1
- * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and [Someone unknown at the moment]
+ * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Troels Langkjær

 ## Exercise Classes and Cafées